nahidagithub/Web-Automation-Using-Playwright/README.md

 # Web-Automation-Using-Playwright
-# Web-Automation Project Playwright-Practice Form Site(Demo QA Site) with Selenium &TestNG
+# Web-Automation Project Playwright-Practice Form Site(Demo QA Site) with Playwright &TestNG
 This repository includes a comprehensive web automation project using Java that automates various tasks on a website.
 It includes multiple features implemented as separate classes, making it a powerful tool for testing, web scraping, and more.

 **Table of Contents**